The online Comment window has expired

 • Default_avatar

-Jackie Schommer over 2 years ago
+Jackie Schommer about 3 years ago

 I support proposal #56, increase access to parenting education and support in the city of Milwaukee.
 Throughout the pandemic, families have experienced an increase in stress and trauma which has impacted their ability to cope.
 Triple P - Positive Parenting Program provides early, comprehensive support to parents; reduces childhood behavioral issues; and increases family stability.